 Preparation for the Seder

-Before starting the Passover Seder, there are two important traditions that take place.
+Before starting the Passover Seder, two important traditions take place.
 On the evening preceding the Passover, the Jewish people search all their property for leaven (Chametz), by the light of a candle.
-And then on the eve of the Seder before sunset, the mother or woman of the house lights the festival candles (Le’hadlik Ner), similar to those lit for Shabbat.
+And then on the eve of the Seder before sunset, the mother or woman of the house lights the festival candles (Le’hadlik Ner), like those lit for Shabbat.

 Order of the Seder